louthy/language-ext/README.md

 There's no silver bullet here unfortunately.

+_NOTE: Since writing this library I have come to the opinion that `Some<T>` isn't that useful.
+It's much better to protect 'everything else' using `Option<T>` and immutable data structures.
+It doesn't fix the argument null checks unfortunately.
+But perhaps using a contracts library would be better._

 ## Lack of lambda and expression inference

 One really annoying thing about the `var` type inference in C# is that it can't handle inline lambdas.
 For example this won't compile, even though it's obvious it's a `Func<int,int,int>`.